Medium of exchange: Want of means of subdivision

 A barter transaction requires that both objects being bartered be of equivalent value.
 A medium of exchange is able to be subdivided into small enough units to approximate the value of any good or service.

 Transactions over time

 A barter transaction typically happens on the spot or over a short period of time.
 Money, on the other hand, also functions as a store of value, until what is wanted becomes available.

 Mutual impedance with store-of-value function

 An ideal medium of exchange is spread throughout the marketplace to allow individuals with exchange potential to buy and sell.
 When money serves the function of a store of value, as fiat money does, there are conflicting drivers of monetary policy.
 This is because a store of value can become more valuable if it is scarce in the marketplace.
 When the medium of exchange is scarce, traders will pay to rent it (interest), which acts as an impedance to trade.
-In stable or deflationary environments, interest is a net transfer of wealth from debtor to creditor with the opposite transfer under inflationary environments.
+In stable or deflationary environments, interest is a net transfer of wealth from debtor to creditor.
+Under inflationary environments, interest is a net transfer of wealth from creditor to the debtor.

+Silvio Gesell believed that the function of money as a store of value is fundamentally incompatible with its function as a medium of exchange for maximum economic efficiency.
+He viewed medium of exchange to be the only legitimate function of money.
+Gesell proposed demurrage currency as a form of money that would function solely as a medium of exchange, without the impedance of being a store of value.